Cyber-Wizard-Dev/Cyber-Wizard-Dev/README.md

 I'm a **Full Stack Developer** with expertise in building scalable web applications, RESTful APIs, and modern user interfaces.
 I enjoy working with both frontend and backend technologies to create seamless and efficient solutions.

-- 🔭 **Currently Working On:** A full-stack e-commerce platform.
+- 🔭 **Currently Working On:** A full-stack e-commerce platform and contributing to open-source.
-- 🌱 **Learning:** Advanced React patterns and microservices architecture.
+- 🌱 **Learning:** Advanced React patterns, microservices architecture, and cloud-native development.
-- 👯 **Looking to Collaborate:** On open-source projects or innovative web apps.
+- 👯 **Looking to Collaborate:** On open-source projects, SaaS products, and web-based solutions.
-- 💬 **Ask Me About:** React, Node.js, MongoDB, and cloud deployment.
+- 💬 **Ask Me About:** React, Node.js, TypeScript, MongoDB, and cloud deployment.
 - 📫 **How to Reach Me:** [Email](mailto:raizzler.dev@gmail.com) | [LinkedIn](https://www.linkedin.com/in/rai-ali-08a804306/)

 ---